 - New Zealand

 If you redeem Avios for a flight departing from one of the countries listed above, you'll be able to avoid costly fees and fuel surcharges.
-Hong Kong used to limit fuel surcharges, but it no longer appears to.
-The British Airways carrier surcharges on Avios redemptions on Cathay Pacific are similar to (but a bit less) than booking with Asia Miles, the currency of Hong Kong's flag carrier.
+While Hong Kong is one of these countries on the list above, British Airways carrier surcharges on Avios redemptions for flights operated by Cathay Pacific are still similar to (but a bit less) than booking with Asia Miles, the currency of Hong Kong's flag carrier.

 American Airlines business class from New Zealand is a great example of an award flight you can book with Avios from these destinations.